ezrosent/allocators-rs/info/elfmalloc-performance.md

 performance over the years.
 We describe them briefly here, but we encourage anyone curious to examine Section 7 of that paper.

-  * *Threadtest*: This benchmark allocates and deallocates number of small objects in rounds each round with several allocations, causing thread-local caches to be overrun.
-While this is performed with multiple threads, we call this workload "thread-local" all pointers are freed in the same thread in which they were allocated.
+  * *Threadtest*: This benchmark allocates and deallocates a number of small objects in rounds each round with several allocations, causing thread-local caches to be overrun.
+While this is performed with multiple threads, we call this workload "thread-local" as all pointers are freed in the same thread in which they were allocated.
 Threadtest was developed to assess allocator performance during [Hoard's](http://www.cs.utexas.edu/users/mckinley/papers/asplos-2000.pdf)